-An Element Grade less than 3 bars is not necessarily an issue.
-Start by testing out your Smart Walk-Thru in Preview mode and even on your website’s Test environment.
+An Element Grade less than three bars is not necessarily a problem; start by testing out your Smart Walk-Thru in Preview mode and even on your website’s Test environment.

-Smart Walk-Thru Step, Launcher or SmartTip appears on the wrong element.
+Smart Walk-Thru Step, Launcher or SmartTip appears on the wrong Element.

-Smart Walk-Thru Step, Launcher or SmartTip element cannot be found.
+Smart Walk-Thru Step, Launcher or SmartTip Element cannot be found.